Witiko/markdown/README.md

     - [Markdown 2.17.1: What's New, What's Next?][tb135],
     - [Attributes in Markdown][tb136],
     - Markdown 3 at TUG 2023: Reflections from the Q&A session ([preprint][tb138]), and
-    - Fast Regression Testing of TeX Packages: The Unreasonable Effectiveness of Batching ([work in progress][tb139]).
+    - Fast Regression Testing of TeX Packages: The Unreasonable Effectiveness of Batching ([preprint][tb139]).
 5. Journal articles published by [CSTUG Bulletin][csbul] (in Czech and Slovak):
     - [Rendering Markdown inside TeX Documents][10.5300/2016-1-4/78],
     - [Markdown 2.8.1: Boldly Unto the Throne of Lightweight Markup in TeX][10.5300/2020-1-2/48],